helins/binf.cljc/README.md

 a special type of `ByteBuffer` which memory-maps a file.
 This technique usually results in fast and efficient IO for larger file while being easy to follow.

-Our date functions used in the previous function can right away be reused for writing to a memory-mapped file which looks like a simple buffer.
+Our date functions used in the previous section be applied to such a memory-mapped file without any change.

 There are a few ways for obtaining a `MappedByteBuffer`, here is one example: